Receive TEFL Training from the Language Experts

 Ms. Mills-Fisher has been a part of the writing team that edited the province of Ontario’s framework for tracking the progress of individuals acquiring proficiency in English.
 She has also taught English as a Second/Foreign Language to teenage students visiting from Europe and South America as part of a summer camp as well as adult students learning English at night.

-Shirley Hu - 'Adapting Subject-Specific Content' & 'Structuring and Delivering Lessons'
+Shirley Hu - 'Resources and Materials' & 'Structuring and Delivering Lessons'

 Shirley Hu has been teaching and supporting linguistically diverse students for the past fourteen years in Ontario public school boards.
 She has taught various groups, from convention refugees to professional immigrant adults.